thinking-machines-lab/tinker-quickstart/README.md

 What we really want is a _high quality_ response that avoids using the letter **e**.

-See the `Judge` protocol and try
+See the `Judge` protocol and try implementing a judge that evaluates the quality of the response and assigns a reasonable score.

-Then just run again and see if you can provide a better

-Can we find some way to evaluate the semantic quality of the text instead of just the syntax?

 <details>
 <summary>Hint:</summary>